Driving in Spain: Rules, Tolls, Parking and Rental Tips

 Tolls and motorways

-Cards usually work at toll booths, but carry a backup card or some cash.
 If you are also visiting Portugal or Italy, the toll systems change a lot; our guides to driving in Portugal and toll roads in Italy explain the differences.

 Cities: park, then walk

-Where parking is allowed, Spanish cities use a colour-coded bay system: blue bays (zona azul) are paid short-stay parking with a time limit, green bays are for residents only, and white or unmarked bays are usually free — though rules vary by city, so check the nearest ticket machine or sign.
+Where parking is allowed, Spanish cities use a colour-coded bay system: blue bays (zona azul) are paid short-stay parking with a time limit, green bays are for residents only, and white or unmarked bays are usually free, though rules vary by city, so check the nearest ticket machine or sign.

 Where a car is worth it

 A rental car shines in Andalusia, Galicia, the Basque coast, Asturias, the Pyrenees, the Canary Islands and Mallorca.
-It also helps with wine regions, rural hotels and beaches away from main resorts.
+It also helps with wine regions, rural hotels and beaches away from the main resorts.

 Rental car tips